 July 20/2025

-In a development that could strain already delicate regional ties, new satellite imagery suggests that an Indian missile accidentally struck Pakistan’s sensitive nuclear facility at Kirana Hills, located in Punjab province.
-The incident, which reportedly occurred earlier this year but has now come to light due to open-source intelligence (OSINT) analysis, is being described by defense watchers as one of the most serious peacetime missile accidents in recent years.
+New satellite images suggest an Indian missile may have accidentally hit a sensitive nuclear site in Pakistan, at Kirana Hills in Punjab province, in a development that could put further strain on already tense regional ties.
+The accident, which is said to have occurred earlier this year but only now emerged due to open-source intelligence (OSINT) analysis, is being called by defense watchers one of the most serious peacetime missile accidents in recent years.

-While neither government has officially confirmed the full extent of the strike or its implications, satellite images circulating on defense forums and analyzed by independent agencies suggest noticeable structural damage in the area surrounding Kirana Hills — known to host Pakistan’s oldest nuclear weapons development site.
+Neither government has confirmed the full extent of the strike or its implications, but satellite images circulating on defense forums and analyzed by independent agencies suggest noticeable structural damage in the area surrounding Kirana Hills—home to Pakistan’s oldest nuclear weapons development site.

 The images, released by credible satellite tracking organizations, show a large impact crater near one of the known facilities in Kirana Hills.
 Defense analysts believe this may be linked to a misfired Indian missile, possibly a BrahMos or Prithvi variant.
 The crater was reportedly not visible in earlier imagery, suggesting the event occurred recently.